peterheldens/iotplayground/README.md

 # IoT Playground
-Some handson pointers to learn Internet of Things
+Some pointers to play & learn the Internet of Things

 # Find your IoT device